How to Set Up Your Own Home VPN Easily

 When everything is in place, click the "Allow Access" button.

 Step 6 - After that, Windows configures access for the user accounts you choose, which can take a few moments.

 Your VPN server should now be up and running, ready to accept inbound connection requests.
 Return to the "Network Connections" window and eliminate the "Incoming Connections" item if you wish to disable the VPN server in the future.

-If you’re using the Internet to connect to your new VPN server, you’ll need to configure port forwarding so that your router knows to transmit traffic of that sort to the correct computer.
-Forward port 1723 to the IP address of the machine where you set up the VPN server on your router’s settings page.
-Check out our tutorial on how to forward ports on your router for additional information.
+If you're using the Internet to connect to your new VPN server, you'll need to configure port forwarding so that your router knows to transmit traffic of that sort to the correct computer.
+Forward port 1723 to the machine's IP address, where you set up the VPN server on your router's settings page.
+Check out our tutorial on forwarding ports on your router for additional information.

 You might also use a router or firewall to enable only particular IP addresses to connect to your network.

-You’ll need your computer’s public IP address (your network’s Internet IP address) or, if you’ve set up a dynamic DNS service, its dynamic DNS address to connect to the VPN server.
-Follow method 1 Figure A to C for this.
+You'll need your computer's public IP address (your network's Internet IP address), or if you've set up a dynamic DNS service, its dynamic DNS address to connect to the VPN server.

-If you know your way around a network, it shouldn’t take you more than a half hour to set up.
-And if you don’t, this is an excellent opportunity to learn.
+Knowing your way around a network shouldn't take you more than a half-hour to set up.
+And if you don't, this is an excellent opportunity to learn.

 - A Mac desktop that is always ethernet connected to your network.
 On Craigslist, you may locate an inexpensive Mac Mini, or you could use an existing iMac if you already have one.